anna-boser/ET_agriculture/README.md

             * 3_vegetation.R: create a shapefile and raster of the natural vegetation counterfacutal
             * 4_elevation_aspect_slope.R: create rasters of elevation, aspect, and slope from NED sampled to the consistent grid.
             * 5_soils.R: create a raster for the storie index resampled to the consistent grid
-            * 6_PET.R: create a geotif rasterbrick of all the available PET data and resample it to the common CA grid from 3_consistent_grid.R
+            * 6_PET.R: create a geotif rasterbrick of all the available PET data
-            * 6.5_PET.py: take the resampled output of 6_PET.R and resample it temporally to aggregate to necessary timesteps.
+            * 6.5_PET.py: take the output of 6_PET.R and resample it temporally to aggregate to necessary timesteps.
+Resample it to the common CA grid from 3_consistent_grid.R
             * 7_ECOSTRESS.R: This file takes the ECOSTRESS data, resamples it to the consistent CA grid, and stacks it.
 It also creates an accompanying brick of uncertainties.
 If the uncertainties are missing, then that layer is simply NA.
         * 2_for_analysis: create data in `data/for_analysis`